phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 143852
+#Number of Clinton Tweets: 144267
-#Number of Trump Tweets: 129124
+#Number of Trump Tweets: 129679
-#Total Number of Tweets: 51067
+#Number of Rubio Tweets: 36273
-#Number of Rubio Tweets: 36074
+#Number of Carson Tweets: 13594
-#Number of Carson Tweets: 13491
+#Number of Bush Tweets: 13289
-#Number of Bush Tweets: 13228
+#Number of Sanders Tweets: 6795
-#Number of Sanders Tweets: 6586
+#Total Number of Tweets:
 ---